mauriciovigolo/keycloak-angular/README.md

 Keycloak Angular
 ========================

-keycloak-js port for Angular > v2 applications.
+[Keycloak-js](https://github.com/keycloak/keycloak-js-bower) port for Angular > v4.3 applications.

 ---
 * [About](#about)